ansys/pysimai/doc/source/user_guide/training.rst

-Training
+Building a model
 ========

-.. _training:
+.. _building a model:

 .. note::

-   Training is still experimental and subject to API changes.
+   Building a model with PySimAI is still experimental and subject to API changes.

-   Retraining using the last configuration of a project is supported for models created from the release date of v0.1.5 (April 15, 2024) and on.
+   Rebuilding a model using the last configuration of a project is supported for models created after v0.1.5 (April 15, 2024).

-Before you can use the solver, you must train the SimAI solution on your prediction data.
-You first upload your prediction data into a global pool of :class:`training data<ansys.simai.core.data.training_data.TrainingData>` instances and then assign this data to different :class:`Project<ansys.simai.core.data.projects.Project>` instances, which you configure for training your model.
+SimAI allows you to build AI models on your simulation data.
+This first step is to upload your simulation data into a global pool of :class:`training data<ansys.simai.core.data.training_data.TrainingData>` instances and then assign this data to different :class:`Project<ansys.simai.core.data.projects.Project>` instances, which you configure in order to build your model.

-Train on prediction data
+Building an AI model on your simulation data
 ========================

 #.
 Create a :class:`~ansys.simai.core.client.SimAIClient` instance::